 Top July 2021 Book Releases

-After years of living in isolation in the German woods, a young woman is shocked to find out that the world is at war.
+After being kidnapped as a toddler and raised in isolation in the German woods by a mysterious Jewish woman with powerful foresight, a young woman is shocked to find out that the world is at war.
 When she stumbles upon a group of Jews trying to escape the Nazi regime, she teaches them the survival skills that have kept her alive.
 After she is betrayed, she ends up in a German-occupied town where her past comes back to haunt her.

 After a tumultuous childhood, Leigh Coulton has built a completely ordinary life as a defense attorney.
 When she lands a career-changing case defending a wealthy man accused of rape, she realizes that she knows him.
 And he knows what happened all those years ago.
 Now she must get him acquitted her risk losing everything.

 As her wedding approaches, Addison isn’t sure if it’s the right thing to do.
 Years ago, she was discovered on the side of the road with amnesia, and she worries that her past could come back to haunt her.
 Meanwhile, Julian has never given up searching for his wife who mysteriously vanished.
-As the two storylines converge, you are in for some twists with Constantine’s latest psychological thriller.
+As the two storylines converge, Constantine’s psychological thriller takes some twists that, while completely unbelievable, are at least unpredictable.
+A quick and easy summer read that didn’t particularly stand out but was still enjoyable.

 Harper Nash’s life is completely thrown off track when her former roommate Ruby walks through the door.
 A year and a half ago, Ruby was sentenced to twenty years for the murder of their neighbors.
 With her conviction overturned, Ruby has returned, determined to get revenge on the idyllic neighborhood who all testified against her.
 Although I’ve enjoyed her previous books, Miranda’s newest domestic thriller missed the mark.
 With few plot twists and very little suspense, the story was much too slow to hold my attention.